GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 * `"chezy"`.
 This is Chezy friction.
 In this case the array `md%domains(j)%manning_squared(:,:)` is interpreted as (1/Chezy friction)^2

 In addition one can set a linear friction coefficient `md%domains(j)%linear_drag_coef` which is zero by default.
 If non-zero this implements a linear-friction model following *Fine, I. V.; Kulikov, E. A. & Cherniawsky, J. Y. Japans 2011 Tsunami: Characteristics of Wave Propagation from Observations and Numerical Modelling Pure and Applied Geophysics, Springer Science and Business Media LLC, 2012, 170, 1295-1307*.
-In practice you probably do not want to use this for the finite-volume schemes, which are already somewhat numerically dissipative; it is more likely to be useful to add slow friction to the leap-frog schemes.
+In practice you probably do not want to use this for the finite-volume schemes, which are already somewhat numerically dissipative; it is more likely to be useful to add slow friction to the leapfrog schemes.
 See [here](https://www.frontiersin.org/articles/10.3389/feart.2020.598235/full) for a paper that uses this friction model in SWALS.

 By default there is no additional turbulence model.
 However a simple eddy viscosity model can be turned on by specifying `md%domains(j)%use_eddy_viscosity=.true.` and adjusting the values of `md%domains(j)%eddy_visc_constants(1:2)`.
 * With this option, turbulence-terms of the form $\nabla \cdot (\epsilon h (\nabla \otimes \mathbf{u}))$ are used on the right-hand-side of the depth integrated velocity equations (for the evolution of $\mathbf{q} = h\mathbf{u}$).